shundhammer/qdirstat/README.md

-  - Redefined the semantics of the _file manager_ cleanup action: It no longer tries to open files with the corresponding application depending on MIME type, it now always opens a file manager in that directory (which can open the file in its app if you want that.).
+  - Redefined the semantics of the _file manager_ cleanup action: It no longer tries to open files with the corresponding application depending on MIME type, it now always opens a file manager in that directory (which can open the file in its app if you want that).
 It's now also renamed to "open file manager here".
 If you still want the old behaviour, you can easily add your own cleanup action with the "xdg-open %p" command.